mohamed-hazem/mohamed-hazem/README.md

 ## 👋 Hi, I'm Mohamed Hazem

-* 🎓 Studied Computer and Systems Engineering at Mansoura University
+* 🎓 Studied Computers and Systems Engineering at Mansoura University
-* 💡 Passionate about AI, Machine Learning
+* 💡 Passionate about AI, Robotics
-* 🚀 Experienced in building AI applications, APIs, and web scraping tools
+* 🚀 Experienced in building AI applications, intelligent agents, APIs, and web scraping tools
 * 🌱 Constantly learning and exploring new technologies to solve real-world problems

 ---